averykhoo/hawker-bot/templates/help.md

 *Usage:*
-/START start using the bot (you've already done this) /ABOUT about this bot
+/START start using the bot _(you've already done this)_ /ABOUT about this bot
 /HELP list all commands (this command)
 /TODAY list hawker centers closed today
-/TOMORROW list hawker centers closed tomorrow
+/TOMORROW hawkers closed tomorrow
-/WEEK list hawker centers closed for the rest of this week /NEXTWEEK list hawker centers closed next week /WEATHER 24h weather forecast
+/WEEK hawkers closed for the rest of this week /NEXTWEEK hawkers closed next week
+/MONTH hawkers closed for the rest of this month
+/LIST list all hawkers managed by NEA
+/WEATHER 24h weather forecast
+/NEARBY `<query>` hawkers near any place or postal code /SEARCH `<query>` find hawker center by name
-/POSTAL <postalcode> list hawker centers near a postal code /SEARCH <query> find hawker center by name, with spelling correction /ONEMAP <query> search OneMap.sg for any POI
+/POSTAL `<postalcode>` hawkers near a postal code /ONEMAP `<query>` search OneMap.sg for any place or postal code

 If you send a misspelled hawker centre name, the bot will try to search for it If you share your location, the bot will search for hawker centers near you